Statistical Aspects of Clinical Trials April 2020

 - 3 days

 In this course, the design and analysis of clinical trials will be considered from a biostatistical/methodological perspective.
-Topics include Phase II / Phase III studies, randomization and blinding, power calculations (sample size), analysis of trial outcomes, superiority, inferiority and equivalence, flexible designs (interim analyses and stopping rules) and multiple imputation.
+Topics include Phase II / Phase III studies, randomization and blinding, power calculations (sample size), analysis of trial outcomes, superiority, inferiority and equivalence, missing values and multiple imputation.
 Practical sessions will focus on hands-on experience in the above topics, based on an example trial dataset.

-The course is coordinated by Nan van Geloven of the department of Medical Statistics and Bioinformatics (LUMC), which also provides support for the practical sessions.
+The course is coordinated by Nan van Geloven of the department of Biomedical Data Sciences, which also provides support for the practical sessions.

 Basic knowledge of statistics (equivalent to the Boerhaave course "Basic methods and reasoning in Biostatistics").
 A laptop with WiFi connection for all participants is mandatory.